Ten deadliest quakes of the 21st century

 A magnitude 7 quake on January 12 devastates the capital Port-au-Prince and the surrounding region.

-The quake cuts the country off from the rest of the world for 24 hours, killing over 200,000 people, leaving 1.5 million homeless and shattering much of its frail infrastructure.
+The quake cuts the country off from the rest of the world for 24 hours, killing over 200,000 people, leaving 1.5 million homeless and shattering much of Haiti's frail infrastructure.

-In October the same year Haiti is also hit by a cholera epidemic introduced by Nepalese peacekeepers who had come after the quake.
+In October the same year, Haiti is also hit by a cholera epidemic introduced by Nepalese peacekeepers who arrived after the quake.
 It kills more than 10,000 people.

 2008: 87,000 dead, Sichuan